lvsgate/lvs-dpdk/README.md

     cd <ofp-dir>/examples/ofp_vs
     ./ofp_vs -i 0,1 -c 2 -o 0 -p 1 -f ofp.conf # -i <port1>,<port2>
                                      # -c <worker core count>
-				     # -o <outer port to wan, for snat-gw fdir mask initialize>
+                                     # -o <outer port to wan, snat-gw fdir rule will be add to this port>
-				     # -p <inner port to lan, for fullnat fdir mask initialize >
+                                     # -p <inner port to lan, fullnat fdir rule  will be add to this port>
                                      # -f <config file include default command which you can change in ofp cli>
+    #If worker core count > 0, -o is required for snat-gw, -p is required for fullnat.

 ## 7. Connect to ofp cli or edit ofp.conf to configure network
     telnet localhost 2345